 Until recently, only certain individuals, such as a parent of a minor, a power of attorney (agent), or legal guardian, could serve in an administrative capacity over an ABLE account.
 Now, more individuals can serve in an administrative capacity over an ABLE account, including a spouse, parent, sibling, or grandparent.

 Annual contribution limit and ABLE to Work increases

-The annual contribution limit is increasing, which now allows account holders to save up to $16,000 per calendar year.
+The annual contribution limit is increasing, which now allows account holders to save more than $16,000 per calendar year.
 Take advantage of our gifting page feature and hit your savings goals with the help of friends, family, or even an organization.

-Also, those account holders who are working, and do not participate in an employer-sponsored retirement plan, may contribute above the annual standard contribution limit of $16,000.
+Also, those account holders who are working, and do not participate in an employer-sponsored retirement plan, may contribute above the annual standard contribution limit.
 The additional contribution is based on the lessor of:

 - The account holder’s compensation for the taxable year; or